Selected Offering Exemptions

 Filing Requirements and “Testing the Waters”

 Reg A+ and Reg CF offerings require documents to be filed with the SEC prior to any offer of securities.
-However, one characteristic unique to Reg A+ is that companies may “test the waters” before putting time and money into pre-filing.
-In contrast, Reg CF issuers may not test the waters and must undergo extensive and often expensive pre-filing requirements before commencing an offering.
+However, one characteristic unique to both Reg A+ and Reg CF is that companies may “test the waters” before putting time and money into pre-filing.

 While companies using Rules 504 and 506 are not required to pre-file with the SEC before conducting an offering, they must file a notice on Form D within 15 days of the first sale of securities indicating the amount and nature of the offering.
 There is no filing required with the SEC for § 4(a)(2), Rules 147, and Rule 701 offerings, either prior to or after the start of the raise.